wiseyoda/sight-words-game/requirements/development/phase-5-beyond.md

 ---

-## Status: ⏳ Future
+## Status: 🧭 Planning (prereqs built)

-**Last Updated**: 2025-11-29
+**Last Updated**: 2025-11-30

 Phase 5 expands the game with mini-games, additional content, and future features beyond the initial launch scope.
+Theme/campaign tooling, map/progress APIs, and audio/artwork pipelines now exist in the codebase, so this phase can focus on new experiences instead of foundations.

 ---